MohaDev01/MohaDev01/README.md

 👨‍🎓 Driven and committed undergraduate Computer Science student at Middle East University, Jordan.

-💻 Passionate about Front-End Development, continuously learning new frameworks like React and improving my skills.
+💻 Passionate about Front-End Development, continuously learning new libraries like React and improving my skills.

 ⚽🎮 Professional Footballer and Gamer.